Putting It Together (1999 Broadway Version)

 Act One

 Elsewhere, Woman 1 and Man 1 deal with desperation.
-Woman 1 suggests they rekindle their marriage by going on a trip, but Man 1 is apathetic ("A Country House").
-Man 2 and Woman 2, however, express their love for each other ("Unworthy Of Your Love").
+Woman 1 suggests that they rekindle their marriage by going on a trip, but Man 1 is apathetic ("A Country House").
+Man 2 and Woman 2, however, express their love for each other ("Unworthy of Your Love").
 Man 3 comments on Woman 1 and Man 1 ("Merrily Fragment III").
 Woman 1 becomes drunk and lashes out at Man 1 ("Could I Leave You?").
-The whole cast sums up their lives, a celebration with a hint of irony ("Rich And Happy - Reprise").
+The whole cast sums up their lives, a celebration with a hint of irony ("Rich and Happy – Reprise").

 Act Two

-The cast is confident that things are looking up for them ("Back In Business").
-But they're all starting to find the cocktail party stuffy ("It's Hot Up Here").
-Man 3 invites us to hear what everyone is thinking.
-We begin with Woman 1.
+The cast is confident that things are looking up for them ("Back in Business") but they're all starting to find the cocktail party stuffy ("It's Hot up Here").
+Man 3 invites us to hear what everyone is thinking: We begin with Woman 1.
 She feels that her life has become tedious and empty ("The Ladies Who Lunch").

-Now it's Man 3's turn to share what he's thinking; he reflects on how he's attracted to women who can't stand him ("Buddy's Blues").
+Now it's Man 3's turn to share what he's thinking: He reflects on how he's attracted to women who can't stand him ("Buddy's Blues").
 Man 1 contemplates how he and Woman 1 had something special ("Good Thing Going").
-Man 2, meanwhile, wants to marry Woman 2 as long as it doesn't involve too much sacrifice or compromise ("Marry Me A Little").
-Woman 1 remembers her wedding day - her first wedding day - when she was unsure and panicked ("Getting Married Today").
+Man 2, meanwhile, wants to marry Woman 2, as long as it doesn't involve too much sacrifice or compromise ("Marry Me a Little").
+Woman 1 remembers her wedding day – her first wedding day – when she was unsure and panicked ("Getting Married Today").

 All of the characters then share their need for connection ("Being Alive").
-Woman 1 wonders why they can't go back to how things used to be, acknowledging that perhaps the good old days never really existed ("Like It Was").
+Woman 1 wonders why they can't go back to how things used to be, acknowledging that the good old days perhaps never really existed ("Like It Was").
 Despite this, all of the characters revel in the strength of old friendships that, no matter how they are tested, last ("Finale Act Two").

 Casting